 During a masseter slimming session, there are a series of steps.
 A medical clinician will:

-Most patients find the procedure quick and tolerable, with only mild tenderness at injection sites.
+Most patients find the procedure quick and tolerable, with only mild tenderness at treatment sites.

 [ctaForm]